 No in-person absentee voting may occur on a weekend or legal holiday.

-The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on August 9th, 2016.
-Any ballots received after the polls close will be counted by the board of canvassers if postmarked by Election Day and received no later than 4:00 p.m. on the Friday following the election.
+The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on February 21, 2017.
+Any ballots received after the polls close will not be counted.

 Town Agenda - See separate page